hero media

 Explore stunning Coral Bay with 50% discounts.
 (Credit: Tourism Western Australia)

 The Ningaloo Adventure Vouchers are part of the Cook Labor Government’s $1.45 million Cyclone Narelle Tourism Business Support Package, helping to drive tourists to the region.
-It aims to provide near-term support to local operators who have been affected not only by the recent cyclone – which hit at the start of peak whale shark season – but also by the ongoing affects of high fuel costs.
+It aims to provide near-term support to local operators who have been affected not only by the recent cyclone – which hit at the start of peak whale shark season – but also by the ongoing effects of high fuel costs.

 What experiences are eligible?